lklacar/gaia/README.md

 ## Overview

-Gaia is a stack-based VM programming language.
+Gaia is a simple programming language that compiles to `gaiac` bytecode.

 Example program:
 ```
 let i : i64 = 0